SaGa: Emerald Beyond: Music

 Kenji Ito, an established composer for the SaGa series, returned to score the game.
 The score was arranged by Yohei Kobayashi, and produced by Square Enix's Hidenori Iwasaki.
 Additional arrangements were done by Ito, Noriyuki Kamikura, Tsutomu Narita, Minako Seki, Hidenori Iwasaki, Chiemi Takano, Ayame, and Koji Yamaoka.
+Ito was first approached in 2021 to create music demos for the project, recalling that he wanted to take a "completely new approach" to the score while paying homage to earlier SaGa titles.
+Iwasaki recalled that Ito began creating the score without much information about the game itself.
+The composition process for the game was described by Ito as "just going by feel".

-Ito created the basic score on piano first, then chose a main instrument for each character.
-Ito had comments on how to composed for several characters.
+Ito created the basic score on piano first, then chose a main instrument for each character theme.
+Ito was given instructions on how to composer several of the character themes.
 Ameya's music drew inspiration from the themes of earlier witch characters from the series, while Siugnas's themes were designed with his status as a dark king in mind.
 Diva No. 5's themes were written based on her job rather than being a robot.
 Tsunanori's themes used jazz elements, Diva No. 5 featured techno, and the theme for Bonnie and Formina was described as having "a detective drama car chase vibe".
+The score was recorded in a concert hall, something Ito considered a major challenge due to managing a large group of musicians.
+Early plans to record with an overseas orchestra had to be scrapped.

 For vocal pieces, the original lyrics were written by Kawazu.
-The soundtrack included arrangements of two pre-existing pieces; an arrangement of "Un bel dì, vedremo" by Giacomo Puccini, and a new version of "Auld Lang Syne" for the game's English release.
-One song, "Crazy for Who", was written by Ito with lyrics and vocals by Sarah Àlainn.
+Vocals were performed by Ayano Nonomura, Kyoko Kishikawa, Kocho, Sarah Àlainn and Ceitlin Lilidh.
+The soundtrack included arrangements of two pre-existing pieces: an arrangement of "Un bel dì, vedremo" from Giacomo Puccini's Madama Butterfly, and a new version of "Auld Lang Syne" for the game's English version.
+Kawazu that both songs had no deeper meaning to their narrative use, with the only commonality being songs between a man and a woman, but was amused at fan efforts to find deeper meaning after release.
+One song, "Crazy for Who", was written by Ito with lyrics and vocals by Àlainn.
 It was not included in-game, instead releasing as an online music video featuring Diva No.5.
 A soundtrack album was released on May 1, 2024.